-OR starting in BaseHead clients v2020.12 or higher Admins can use the ‘Upload Database to Server’ menu item inside the Database Menu.
-This allows you to shoot over the currently loaded Database to cubeSQL directly now.
+Admins can use the ‘Upload Database to Server’ menu item inside the Database Menu.
+This allows you to shoot over the currently loaded Database to cubeSQL.

-Note: You can’t create a new DB on the server because it doesn’t not know the format used by BaseHead.
-You must create a database in BaseHead first then choose the option in BaseHead to upload to server, or use the upload database operation in cubeSQL and select the database created in BaseHead.
+NOTE: You can’t create a new DB on the server because it doesn’t not know the format used by BaseHead.
+You must create a database in BaseHead first always.

 - The default account to login is admin:admin that you can use for testing to get you up and running quickly for testing, but you should probably change that later to something more secure once all setup at some point. 😉